ltfdenizz/ltfdenizz/README.md

 # 👋 Hi:
     I’m Electrical And Electronics Engineer
     React Front-End Developer

+🌱 I work as a React Front End Developer developer and keep learning new frameworks.
+And I follow the latest technologies.

+👨‍💻 Problem solving, which is the solution point of problems in order to improve myself, excites me.
+I like to produce analytical solutions.

+🧳 I work as a React Front End Developer developer and keep learning new frameworks.
+And I follow the latest technologies.

+📫 How to reach me ltfdeniz1907@gmail.com

 # 💫 About Me:
 First of all, thank you for your interest.
 I'm Lutfi Deniz!
 I'am Front End Developer , React Developer , Electrical-Electronics Engineer and I use technologies like Html5, Css3, JavaScript(Learning), Bootstrap, Scss,Git, GitHub ,React and Tailwind Css to build websites and applications.My English level is B2 and German level is b1. <br>I wish you a good work!